In Java, there is 2 types of break

 break in do-while Loop

-This is the code snippet of using unlabeled break
+This is the code snippet for using unlabeled break statement in do-while loop.

 int count2 = 1;